TOD-theses/traces_analyzer/docs/feature_extraction.md

-# Metadata extraction
+# Feature extraction

-This page describes how metadata will be extracted from the traces.
+This page describes how features will be extracted from trace pairs.

-## Goal

-Based on the four transaction traces (2 normal, 2 reverse order), we automatically determine several labels and metadata related to TOD.

-!!! danger

-    This does not detect if the amount of a Selfedestruct changed, as this is directly taken from the state and not stored in the stack or memory.
-Are there other TODs that are not visible in traces?

-## Analysis

-The analyzers are built in a way, that they don't need access to the whole trace at once.
-This way, we do not need to load the whole trace into memory at the same time, but instead iterate through the events and analyze them on the go.
-This is mainly a memory improvement.

-### Instruction effect changes
+## Instruction effect changes

 To understand, where the TOD occurs we compare the transaction trace from the normal and attack executions.
 At each iteration, we compare the `Instruction`s and stop as soon as we find the TOD source.